khoint0210/instagrab-node/README.md

 1. Log out on your laptop
 2. Log in again
-3. Use EditThisCookie extension to get SessionID and CRSF .Link download : http://www.editthiscookie.com/
+3. Use EditThisCookie extension to get SessionID and CRSF .
+Link download : http://www.editthiscookie.com/
 4. Add SessionID and CRSF to value/session.json
 5. Done.
 You good to go